hpsaturn/esp32-chess-engine/README.md

 # Credits

-Initial source code from Sergey Urusov on [HacksterIO](https://www.hackster.io/Sergey_Urusov/esp32-chess-engine-c29dd9)
+The initial source code is from Sergey Urusov on [HacksterIO](https://www.hackster.io/Sergey_Urusov/esp32-chess-engine-c29dd9)